-Summary: Direct Unsubsidized Loans (sometimes called Unsubsidized Stafford Loans) are federal student loans borrowed through the Direct Loans program that offer undergraduate and graduate students a low, fixed interest rate and flexible repayment terms.
+Summary: Direct Unsubsidized Loans (sometimes called Unsubsidized Stafford Loans) are federal student loans borrowed through the Direct Loans program that offer undergraduate and graduate and professional students a low, fixed interest rate and flexible repayment terms.
 Demonstrated financial need is not required to qualify.
 Students are responsible for paying all of the interest that adds up, until the loan balance is paid off.

 Direct Unsubsidized Loans (sometimes called Unsubsidized Stafford Loans) are low-cost, fixed-rate federal student loans available to both undergraduate and graduate students.
 Financial need is not required, so even students from wealthier families can borrow Direct Unsubsidized Loans.